Gresufes

 Gresufes is a Portuguese hamlet in the parish of Balasar, Póvoa de Varzim.
+It lies about 7 km west of Vila Nova de Famalicão.
 Its name is of Suebi origin.

 Gresufes was a parish until 1442, when it merged with the neighbouring parish of Casal to form Balasar, named after a small place in the area.

 Alexandrina Maria da Costa was born in Gresufes.